Inquire

 |

-Sarah Folsom is an atlanta wedding photographer with a focus on fine art photography with a laid back vibe.
+Sarah Folsom is an atlanta wedding photographer with a focus on crafting timeless wedding imagery by blending the classic & candid.